davidsday/go-tdd/README.txt

 	A marginally better 'vim-go go test' experience

-The first is via the use of Vim's message line to provide red/green bar fail/pass indications.
-I have also added a yellow bar message which I use for messages about errors that are not caused by an actual failing test.
+go-tdd runs and parses the output of go test so as to provide Vim/Neovim instructions on what message to display, and in what color.
+Green bar messages indicate all tests passed.
+A red bar message indicates that tests ran, but at least one failed.
+A yellow bar indicates an error or concerning circumstance not directly related to a failing test.

 Right now these yellow bar messages include
 	[no tests found],